redhat-benelux/ocp4-learn/README.md

 # Learn OpenShift 4
-Learn OCP 4 through a serious of specific topics and targeted labs
+Learn OCP 4 through a series of specific topics and targeted labs

-This repo is built and maintained by RedHat BNL services teams.
-It an efforts to contibute to the learning of OpenShift 4 through specific topics and handson Labs
+This repository is built and maintained by RedHat BNL services teams.
+It is an effort to contribute to the learning of OpenShift 4 through specific topics and hands-on Labs